Common Criteria Compliance Enabled Server Configuration

 sp_configure system stored procedure to change the setting, you can change common criteria compliance enabled only when show advanced options is set to 1.
 The setting takes effect after the server is restarted.
 The possible values are 0 and 1:

-0 indicates that common criteria compliance is not enabled.
-This is the default.
+0 indicates that common criteria compliance isn't enabled (default).

 1 indicates that common criteria compliance is enabled.